 Local organizations in Pucará, including the municipality and community leaders, have formed a group called “Commando COVID” with the goal of combining efforts to contribute to the prevention of COVID-19 in the district.
 Pro-DIA is an official member of this group and is dedicated to using the weekly radio program to share important information from the various organizations participating in Comando COVID.

 CONTINUE TO SUPPORT PROJECTS THAT PROVIDE ECONOMIC STABILITY

 Economic development has been at the heart of the Chijnaya Foundation since the beginning.
 We have been supporting community-led projects that help communities improve and gain more autonomy over their income generating activities with the goal of increasing income and improving the family economy.
 These projects are especially important this year as a way to offset the effects of the global economic crisis.

 OVERVIEW OF NEW SAFETY MEASURES AND PROGRAM CHANGES

-There have been changes to some of our programs to ensure the safety and well-being of staff.
+There have been changes to some programs to ensure the safety and well-being of staff.
 Dra.
-Maria del Carmen Aragon, the dentist in charge of the Oral Health Program, will not be providing dental treatments for the rest of 2020, however she will continue to provide training on oral health for children and their parents and provide training attendees with toothbrushes and toothpaste.
-She will also provide training on prevention and health topics.
-Due to the strict quarantine measures in Peru, she is currently providing communities with this information through the weekly radio program.
+Maria del Carmen Aragon, the dentist in charge of the Oral Health Program, will not be providing dental treatments for the rest of 2020, however she will continue to provide training on oral health for children and their parents, as well as training on prevention and health topics related to COVID-19.

-Savings Group meetings have been on hold and some groups have begun to meet as it becomes safer to hold small meetings within their communities.
+Savings Group meetings were on hold or were held remotely while Puno was under a strict quarantine.
 Rosmery Montesinos, the Director of the Savings Program, has been facilitating these meetings by phone in order to comply with local social distancing measures.
 Since restrictions have been lifted, groups have the option to continue meeting remotely or hold in person meetings with social distancing.

 We are working with communities on an individual basis to assess their needs and assist them to make necessary modifications to projects and repayment plans for rotating funds under the Economic Development Program.
 Repayment of rotating funds for 2018-2019 projects will be extended for communities that are not able to payback funds this year.